MicrosoftEdge/MicrosoftEdge-Documentation/dev-guide/security/content-Security-Policy/README.md

 Resources blocked by CSP are reported through F12 tools and, optionally, as a report back to the server.
 For a list of CSP error codes, see the [Console error and status codes](https://developer.microsoft.com/en-us/microsoft-edge/platform/documentation/f12-devtools-guide/console/console-error-and-status-codes/) page of the F12 devtools guide.
 [![CSP errors](http://i.imgur.com/KzyzDle.png)](https://developer.microsoft.com/en-us/microsoft-edge/platform/documentation/f12-devtools-guide/console/console-error-and-status-codes/)

-> NOTE: For websites in a user's trusted security zone, Microsoft Edge won't check the MIME type of a style sheet.
+>note For websites in a user's trusted security zone, Microsoft Edge won't check the MIME type of a style sheet.

 ## Related articles